rwenz3l/quote-of-the-day/README.md

 > From the people who brought you 'Doing That' and 'Not Doing That': 'Making your own decisions based on the situation.'..
 GOD you guys are f...in idiots.
 >
 > [The Cyanide and Happines Show S01E04 Cold Opening Sketch](https://www.youtube.com/watch?v=2m4a-bl4alo)

+> "If all you wanted was money you could just rob a bank."